Norway's supreme court rejects Edward Snowden extradition lawsuit

-OSLO Norway's supreme court has rejected a lawsuit from fugitive former U.S. spy contractor Edward Snowden against the Norwegian government, upholding the verdict of two lower courts, it said on Friday.
+OSLO (Reuters) - Norway's supreme court has rejected a lawsuit from fugitive former U.S. spy contractor Edward Snowden against the Norwegian government, upholding the verdict of two lower courts, it said on Friday.

 Snowden's law firm said in April he would take the state to court to secure free passage to the Nordic country to receive a free speech award.
 Both the Oslo District Court and an appeals court have since dismissed the case.